nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 613
 00:37:39,948 --> 00:37:44,794
-[SPEAKER_05]: client site as well as for the site.
+[SPEAKER_05]: client site as well as for our site.

 614
 00:37:45,213 --> 00:37:50,515
-[SPEAKER_05]: But yeah, just getting on the phone with Ethan or something is not working, his team and Sai.
+[SPEAKER_05]: But yeah, again just getting on the phone with Ethan or something is not working, his team and Sai, or whohever else is on the team.

 615
 00:37:50,495 --> 00:37:56,100
-[SPEAKER_05]: that's the thing that we need to break.
+[SPEAKER_05]: Is that's the thing that we need to break.

 616
 00:37:56,519 --> 00:37:59,998